Philly Ice Skating Rinks for Kids

 Penn’s Landing, 121 N. Columbus Blvd.

 This fun rink comes to Penn’s Landing every year, and it never disappoints.
 Come to skate, come to party in the cabins, come for the fun and food.
 This rink is a Philadelphia favorite for a reason.
-This year, it will be celebrating its 25th anniversary, and has lots of fun events planned throughout the season– check back soon for our preview!
+This year, it will be celebrating its 25th anniversary, and has lots of fun events planned throughout the season– read our full preview here!

 Admission to the Blue Cross RiverRink is $4 per person, with skate rentals for $10.
 Blue Cross cardholders and employees, as well as members of the military and first responders, get in free (not including skate rental).
 Group rates available.